 Disclaimer

-This document describes the interface of the aquatic ecosystem model AQUATOX.NET, Release 1.0 plus.
+This document describes the interface of the aquatic ecosystem model AQUATOX.NET, Release 1.0 beta.
 Anticipated users of this document include persons who are interested in using the model, including but not limited to researchers and regulators.
 The model described in this document is not required, and the document does not change any legal requirements or impose legally binding requirements on EPA, states, tribes or the regulated community.
 This document has been approved for publication by the Office of Science and Technology, Office of Water, U.S. Environmental Protection Agency.
 Mention of trade names, commercial products or organizations does not imply endorsement or recommendation for use.

 Acknowledgements

 This model has been developed and documented by Dr. Richard A. Park of Eco Modeling and by Jonathan S. Clough of Warren Pinnacle Consulting, Inc. under subcontract to Eco Modeling, Horsley Witten, and CSRA LLC.
 Work has been funded with Federal funds from the U.S. Environmental Protection Agency, Office of Science and Technology.
 Work was performed under EPA contract number 68-C-01-0037 with AQUA TERRA Consultants and EPA contract number EP-C-12-006 with Horsley Witten Group.
 Integration of Interspecies Correlation Estimation (Web-ICE) was made possible due to the work of US.
 EPA Office of Research and Development Gulf Breeze, the University of Missouri-Columbia, and the US Geological Survey.
 Release 3.2 was developed under contract HHSN316201200013W, Task Order EP-G16H-01256 “Scientific Models, Applications, Visualizations, Computational Science, and Statistical Support (SMAVCS3),” under contract to with CSRA LLC, with Henry Helgen as TDD Lead.
-AQUATOX.NET 1.0 (based on AQUATOX 3.2) was developed under contract with TBA
+AQUATOX.NET 1.0 (based on AQUATOX 3.2) was developed under contract HHSN316201200013W, Task Order EP-G16H-01256 with General Dynamics Information Technology Inc.

 The assistance, advice, and comments of the EPA work assignment manager, Marjorie Coombs Wellman of the Standards and Health Protection Division, Office of Science and Technology have been of great value in developing this model and preparing this report.
 Dr. Nigel Pickering of Horsley Witten Group provided extensive comments and writing support.
 Further technical and financial support from David A. Mauriello, Rufus Morison, and Donald Rodier of the Office of Pollution Prevention and Toxics is gratefully acknowledged.
 Marietta Echeverría, Office of Pesticide Program, contributed to the integrity of the model through her careful analysis and comparison with EXAMS.
 Release 3.2 was developed with the thoughtful assistance of Rajbir Parmar of the National Exposure Research Laboratory (ORD), and Brenda Rashleigh of the USEPA Environmental Effects Research Laboratory (ORD).